mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

 ### Grading

-Lead lab section and/or attend "lecture"

-- Grading:
 - Lab grading:
     + TAs leading lab sections will also grade lab reports of their students.
     + Labs are completed in teams.
     + Lab grading is due one week from the due date, at the beginning of the following lab session.
     + Only students who were present in the lab session are listed as author / discussant and receive points for the labs.

 - Problem set (PS) grading:
     + All TAs will split problem set grading, divided amongst them based on hours they have available.
     + PSs are completed individually.
     + PS grading is due 9am on the Friday following the due date of the PS, no exceptions.

 - If you anticipate not being able to complete the grading by the deadline, you must let the professor know ahead of time so that arrangements can be made.

 - Stick closely to the answer key.
 If you catch an error on the key, or if something is not clear, email the professor and all TAs immediately to resolve the issue.
 This will save everyone time.
 If the error is minor, feel free to go in and edit the key directly.

 - Note where you take off points, and provide ample *constructive* feedback.

 - Take off points for formatting issues, especially in the first couple assignments so that expectations are communicated early on.

 - **Regrades:**
     + We only consider regrade requests in the case of errors in tallying points.
     + All regrade requests must go through the head TA -- simply direct the students to the head TA.
     + If a student emails you about a regrade, forward the email to the head TA, and cc the student letting them know this is what you're doing.

 - Office hours:
     - All TAs are expected to hold office 2 hours of office hours / week.